aanaaghaa/petclinic-selenium-automation/README.md

 •	Navigate and validate veterinarian listings across paginated tables
 6. Add Owner Page
 •	Add new owner with positive, negative, and edge data
-•	Read test data from Excel and store valid entries in DB
+•	Read test data from Excel and store valid entries in DB anf API
 •	Validation for empty fields and overly long names (negative/edge)

 Jenkins Integration